Joeissa/Not_LSASS_DUMPER/README.md

 this script uses 2 libraries , subprocess and psutil.

 **How to use :**
- - pip install psutil
+ 1. pip install psutil
- - python DMP.py
+ 2. python DMP.py

 **Please note !**

- - the script edits the local execution policy " Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force "
+ 3. the script edits the local execution policy " Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force "

- - to reverse the effect used    this command - " Set-ExecutionPolicy Restricted -Scope CurrentUser
+ 4. to reverse the effect used    this command - " Set-ExecutionPolicy Restricted -Scope CurrentUser
 -Force "

- - the current policy can be viewed with this command - " Get-ExecutionPolicy "
+ 5. the current policy can be viewed with this command - " Get-ExecutionPolicy "

+ - [x] TODO List:
+ - [ ] Obfuscation to bypass Win-Defender.
+ - [ ] Additional Features